algo-boyz/odins-raylib/README.md

 <h1 align="center">█▬▬𒄆 (◡̀_◡́)d𓌏nϟ 𒅒▬▬█</h1>
 <h2 align="center">𓂀aᛉlib 🔆</h2>

-<p align="center">and Odin bespoke unto thee: " Mortals ⚡ let's plunge y'a into the exciting world of game development harr 💥"</p>
+<p align="center">and Odin bespoke unto thee: " Mortals ⚡ let's plunge y'a into the exciting world of game development, for I bestow upon thee Odin's tongue, to render worlds crisp and beautiful as Freya's hall, handling physics steady as Mjolnir's flight.
+No more shall y'a wrestle with the serpents of lake memory or the Garm of undefined behavior!
+Rise now, and build thy games, forge thy digital realm with the strength of Asgard, for Odin's language bears the blessing of both low-level mastery and high-level grace...💥"</p>

 ## [𓂀aᛉlib 🔆 basics by Falconerd in Odin](https://github.com/Falconerd/raylib_introduction/blob/master/main.odin)
  1. Create a Window